DarkJans19/PatternsHomeworks/README.md

 # ModelHomeworks
-There are all the Homeworks of programation models
+Hi!
+I hope you enjoy this repository there are all of my programations patterns exercises Jan Henrik Sanchez Jerez
+20231020130